ShiroTakeda/gams-mode/README.txt

 	extension included in this list, GAMS mode starts automatically.
 	It doen't matter whether upper case or lower case."

-`gams-multi-process' [t]

-	"*Non-nil enables multiple GAMS processes.
-Non-nil means that you can run multiple GAMS processes at the same time in an Emacs.
-If you rarely run multiple processes, you had better set it to nil."

 `gams-mode-hook ' [nil]

 	"*Hook run when gams-mode starts."